ESP32 Power Consumption & Sleep Modes [All Variants]

 ESP32 Hibernation Mode

-In ESP32 Hibernation Mode, all oscillators, the RTC peripheral domain, and RTC memories are all disabled as well as the ULP.
+In ESP32 Hibernation Mode, all oscillators, the RTC peripheral domain, RTC memories, and the ULP are all disabled.
 The only remaining active parts are one RTC timer as well as a few certain RTC GPIOs in order to wake up the device from hibernation.
-It’s the strongest low-power mode by far and it can achieve current consumption levels as low as 5µA.
+It’s the strongest low-power mode by far, and it can achieve current consumption levels as low as 5µA.

 ESP32 Hibernation Mode Current Consumption is: ~5µA